sebastiansIT/SHSWebComponents/select-image/doc/JSAPI.md

 # SelectImageElement
-The SelectImageElement class represents a &lt;sit-select-image&gt; Element.
+The SelectImageElement class represents a [&lt;sit-select-image&gt; Element](./CustomElement.md).
 These elements also share all of the properties and methods of other HTML elements via the [HTMLElement](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement) interface.

+It is the Javascript representation of the web component [select-image](../README.md).

 ## Properties
 This class inherits the properties of [HTMLElement](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement),